What the 2024 Regulations Actually Changed

 IRDAI has been explicit about the rationale for the 2024 EOM reform.
 The regulatory objective is to improve the long-term financial health of non-life insurers by bringing their expense ratios to sustainable levels.
 Indian non-life insurance has historically suffered from high expense ratios relative to premium income, with several private sector insurers running expense ratios that, combined with combined ratios above 100%, made profitable operation dependent on investment income.
 The 2024 regulations are intended to force structural efficiency.

 The compliance monitoring mechanism under the 2024 regulations requires each insurer to submit quarterly EOM compliance statements to IRDAI, certified by the appointed actuary and the CFO.
 The statements must disclose total expenses, gross written premium, reinsurance ceded, reinsurance commission received, and the resulting EOM ratio against the applicable cap.
-IRDAI's market conduct team monitors these submissions and can initiate regulatory action, including financial penalties under IRDAI Act Section 102, against insurers that persistently exceed the EOM cap.
+IRDAI's market conduct team monitors these submissions and can initiate regulatory action, including financial penalties under Section 102 of the Insurance Act 1938, against insurers that persistently exceed the EOM cap.

 For commercial buyers, the compliance monitoring mechanism is relevant in one specific way: an insurer under EOM compliance pressure may reduce its commercial book aggressively to protect its EOM ratio, since commercial lines tend to have higher per-policy expense inputs (surveyor fees, broker commission on large cases, underwriting analysis cost) than retail lines.
 Buyers should monitor whether their key insurers are showing signs of EOM pressure through pricing increases or capacity restrictions on large commercial risks, as this may signal an insurer managing to a regulatory constraint rather than a market pricing rationale.